Zamiell/jud6s/README.md

   * Judas starts with the D6.
 (All other characters also start with the D6, except for Eve, Eden, and Keeper, as it isn't possible.)
   * Judas starts with half a soul heart in addition to his 1 red heart container (so that he can consistently take a devil deal).
   * Judas starts with a bomb instead of 3 coins (so that he can get Treasure Room pedestal items surrounded by rocks).
-* More room variety:
-  * All rooms in the game will now appear on both easy and hard mode.
-  * All non-special rooms are now equally likely to occur.
 * The Devil Rooms and Angel Rooms without item pedestals in them have been removed.
 * Charge animations with with transformations now work.
 * All cutscenes have been removed.